 \section{Evaluation}

 To evaluate the STAM architecture in the UPL context, we consider a data stream in which small groups of classes appear in successive {\em phases}, referred to as \textbf{Incremental UPL}.
 New classes are introduced two at a time in each phase, and they are only seen in that phase.
 STAM must be able to both recognize new classes when they are first seen in the stream, and to also remember all previously learned classes without catastrophic forgetting.

-Another evaluation scenario is \textbf{Uniform UPL}, where all classes appear with equal probability throughout the stream.
-The results for Uniform UPL are shown in section SM-\ref{app:uniform-upl}.
+Another evaluation scenario is \textbf{Uniform UPL}, where all classes appear with equal probability throughout the stream -- the results for Uniform UPL are shown in SM-\ref{app:uniform-upl}.

-For brevity, we include results for three datasets: MNIST \citep{Lecun:1998}, EMNIST (balanced split with 47 classes) \citep{Cohen:2017}, and SVHN \citep{Netzer:2011} (we have also experimented with CIFAR).
+We include results on four datasets: MNIST \cite{Lecun:1998} , EMNIST (balanced split with 47 classes) \cite{Cohen:2017} , SVHN \cite{Netzer:2011} , and CIFAR-10 \cite{krizhevsky2014cifar} .
 For each dataset we utilize the standard training and test splits.
-We preprocess the images by applying per-patch normalization (instead of image normalization), and color images are transformed to grayscale.
-More information about the image preprocessing can be found in section SM-\ref{app:preprocess}.
+We preprocess the images by applying per-patch normalization (instead of image normalization), and SVHN is converted to grayscale.
+More information about preprocessing can be found in SM-\ref{app:preprocess}.

-We create the training stream by randomly selecting, with equal probability, $N_{p}$ data examples from the classes seen during each phase. $N_{p}$ is set to $8000$, $8000$, and $2000$ for MNIST, SVHN, and EMNIST respectively.
-More information about the impact of the stream size can be found in section SM-\ref{app:stream_size}.
+We create the training stream by randomly selecting, with equal probability, $N_{p}$ data examples from the classes seen during each phase. $N_{p}$ is set to $10000$, $10000$, $2000$, and $10000$ for MNIST, SVHN, EMNIST, and CIFAR-10 respectively.
+More information about the impact of the stream size can be found in SM-\ref{app:stream_size}.

-In the classification task, we select a small portion of the training dataset as the labeled examples that are available only to the classifier.

 In each task, we average results over three different unlabeled data streams.
 During testing, we select 100 random examples of each class from the test dataset.
 This process is repeated five times for each training stream (i.e., a total of fifteen results per experiment).
-The following plots show mean$\pm$standard deviation ranges.
+The following plots show mean $\pm$ std-dev.

-We utilize one F72s V2 and one NC6s V2 virtual machine from Microsoft's Azure cloud computing service to perform all experiments.

-For all datasets, we use a 3-layer STAM hierarchy.
-The hyperparameter values are tabulated in section SM-\ref{app:notation}.
-The robustness of the results with respect to these values is shown in section SM-\ref{app:ex}.